Trading curb: Effectiveness

 Though the purpose behind circuit breakers is to stop trading so that traders can take time to think and digest new information, there are a lot of tested theories that show trading volume actually increases as price levels approach a circuit breaker threshold, and trading after a halt completes lays the groundwork for even more volatile market conditions.

 Magnet effect

-The Journal of Financial Markets has published work specific to the use of circuit breakers and their effects on market activity.
-Researchers have developed what is known as the "magnet effect".
+In a 2004 article published by the Journal of Financial Markets, Michael A. Goldstein and Kenneth A. Kavajecz have developed what is known as the "magnet effect".
 This theory claims that the closer market levels come to a circuit breaker threshold, the more exacerbated the situation will become as traders will increase volume by unloading shares out of fear that they will be stuck in their positions if markets do stop trading.

 It is believed there was an institutional bias to circuit breakers, as all of the large banks, hedge funds, and even some pension funds had designated floor traders on the floor of the NYSE who can continue trading while the markets are closed to the average investor.
 This argument is becoming less relevant over time as the use of floor traders diminishes and the majority of trading is done by computer generated algorithms.